Starobilsk

-Starobilsk (Старобільськ; Старобельск) is a city in Luhansk Oblast, Ukraine.
+Starobilsk (Старобільськ /uk/; Старобельск) is a city in Luhansk Oblast, in eastern Ukraine.
 It serves as the administrative center of Starobilsk Raion.
 The modern settlement was founded in 1686, and it was granted city status in 1938.
-The city has a population of As a result of the Russian invasion of Ukraine, it has been under Russian occupation since 28 February 2022.
+The city has a population of After the Russian invasion of Ukraine, it has been under Russian occupation since 28 February 2022.

 History

 Prehistory

 Presumably, Starobilsk traces its heritage to the settlement of Bielska Sloboda which originally might have been named after Okolnichy Bogdan Belsky of Litvin Bielsky family who at that time was a subject of the Grand Duchy of Moscow.

 Bielsky arrived at the banks of Siversky Donets to build a fortress at the southern borders Tsare-Borisov (after Muscovite Tsar Boris Godunov) which was erected not far away in 1598–1600.
 In 1602 Godunov became suspicious of Belsky and order him to be arrested, stripped of any estates, and exiled to Siberia.
 After the death of Godunov Belsky was granted amnesty in 1605 due to the fact that his sister being the wife of the deceased Boris Godunov, Maria Skuratova-Belskaya, became a regent.
 Belsky was sent as a voivode to Kazan where in 1611 was killed by a mob after refusing to pledge allegiance to False Dmitry II.
 Sloboda gradually became abandoned, while the fortress was destroyed in 1612 in one of the Tatar raids.